kumahq/kuma-website/app/_src/quickstart/universal-demo.md

 ```

 The traffic is now **encrypted and secure**. {{site.mesh_product_name}} does not define default traffic permissions, which
-means that no traffic will flow with mTLS enabled until we define proper [MeshTrafficPermission](/docs/{{ page.version }}/policies/meshtrafficpermission)
+means that no traffic will flow with mTLS enabled until we define a proper [MeshTrafficPermission](/docs/{{ page.version }}/policies/meshtrafficpermission)
 [policy](/docs/{{ page.version }}/introduction/concepts#policy).

-At this moment demo application should not work.
+For now, the demo application won't work.
 You can verify this by clicking the increment button again and seeing the error message in the browser.
 We can allow the traffic from the `demo-app` to `redis` by applying the following `MeshTrafficPermission`: